dhawk/concurrent-pascal-compiler/concurrent-pascal-language_reference.md

 The compiler internally maintains a separate set of flag stacks for each source or include file.
 The compiler automatically empties each flag stack at the end of the file by popping all un-popped flags pushed within that file.
 Therefore the compiler does not require that each push flag directive be matched with a subsequent pop within that same file.

-On the other hand, flag stack underflow is not allowed.
-Therefore each pop flag directive must be preceded by a push for that same flag within the same file.
+On the other hand, we all know that stack underflow is not a good thing.
+Therefore each pop flag directive must be preceded by a matching push within the same file.

 # Reserved Words